ricemaster1/color-space-algorithms/algorithms/color_transforms/docs/rgb_to_hsv_hsl.md

 $$

 **Chromaticity**—the quality of color independent of brightness—"is the function of the ratios between the primary colors" [@joblove1978, p.
 21].
 This ratio-based thinking leads naturally to the "angular component" Joblove & Greenberg describe: wrapping hue around a cylinder so that color relationships become geometric angles rather than cube coordinates.

+### Alternative primaries: the IQY transformation

+Because color forms a linear vector space, we can transform between coordinate systems.
+Smith notes that "a new set of primaries I, Q, and Y also form a linear space" [@smith1978hsv, p.
+12].
+The transformation from RGB to IQY (used in NTSC television encoding) is:

+$$
+\begin{bmatrix}
+I \\
+Q \\
+Y
+\end{bmatrix}
+=
+\begin{bmatrix}
+0.60 & -0.28 & -0.32 \\
+0.21 & -0.52 & 0.31 \\
+0.30 & 0.59 & 0.11
+\end{bmatrix}
+\begin{bmatrix}
+R \\
+G \\
+B
+\end{bmatrix}
+$$

+This matrix illustrates a key principle: the choice of primaries is arbitrary as long as the transformation is invertible.
+YIQ separates luminance (Y) from chrominance (I, Q), which allowed early color television to remain backward-compatible with black-and-white sets.
+HSV and HSL take this idea further by making one axis explicitly perceptual (hue as an angle) rather than optimizing for broadcast engineering.

 ### The cylindrical reshape